Mynotaurus/Yingmotes/README.md

 The :ms_robot: emoji is from the [Mutant Standard](https://mutant.tech/) emote set

 ## Custom Colors
 The script `generate.py` is used to generate all the different colour palettes and file types and zip files, and by adding your own colours to the dictionary inside called `palette` and running it, you can export your own custom emote set.
-To run it you will need some version of Python and [Inkscape](https://inkscape.org/) but i thiiiiink thats it. hopefully.
+To run it you will need some version of Python, [Inkscape](https://inkscape.org/) and the libraries in `requirements.txt` but i thiiiiink thats it. hopefully.
 This script can also be modified to export emotes at any resolution you need.

 running it as `python generate.py palette1 palette2 ...` will only export specific palettes, and `python generate.py emote1.svg emote2.svg ...` will only export specific emotes, these can be mixed and matched to export specific emotes in specific palettes eg `python generate.py yinglime ying_sit.svg`